Easy Guide to Opening a Swimming Pool for the Season

 Step 4: Clear debris from the water

 Using a net, skim the swimming pool for any debris that may have fallen in during the removal of the winter cover.
-You may find small bits of dirt in the water if the winter cover was damaged.
+If the winter cover is damaged, you may find small dirt particles in the water.

 Step 5: Remove winterizing plugs

 When winterizing a pool, the pipes are normally plugged to prevent water from entering and freezing during the colder seasons.
-Make sure you place all plugs somewhere safe so that you won’t lose any and so that you don’t have to hunt for them at the end of the pool season!
+Make sure you place all plugs somewhere safe so that you won’t lose any and don’t have to hunt for them at the end of the pool season!

-When you open a pool, you will need to put the drain plugs back in place.
+When you open a pool, you must put the drain plugs back in place.
 Opening your return side valve is essential as this allows water to enter from the pump.
-If your pool has a multiport valve, you will need to choose the ‘waste’ option and replace the sight glass, pressure gauge and air bleeder.
+If your pool has a multiport valve, you must choose the ‘waste’ option and replace the sight glass, pressure gauge and air bleeder.

 As the water rushes back into the pipes you may see some movement or bubbles in the pool water.
-This is completely normal and just a small sign of your pool coming back to life!
+This is normal and a small sign of your pool returning to life!

 Step 6: Fill pool water

 During the winterizing process, it is not uncommon to drain your water level slightly below the skimmer.
 This reduces the chance of damage caused by ice expansion.
-You will need to raise these levels once again by filling the pool up a few inches using a garden hose.
+You must raise these levels again by filling the pool up a few inches using a garden hose.

 This part should always be done before adding chemicals or filtering.
-Using a garden hose filter is the best way to ensure the water does not get contaminated with metals or other unwanted chemicals.
+A garden hose filter is the best way to ensure the water is not contaminated with metals or other unwanted chemicals.

 Step 7: Balance chemical levels